Prostate cancer is the most common cancer among men in the UK, affecting one in eight males.

 Pain - some might find it difficult to get an erection or experience pain on ejaculation.
 Some might develop pains in their back or hips

-Difficulty during urination - this can be things such as pain during urination, seeing blood in your urine or an increased need to go, especially at night
+Difficulty with or a change during urination - this can be things such as pain during urination, seeing blood in your urine or an increased need to go, especially at night

 For those who go to the GP with symptoms, tests usually include a PSA (prostate-specific antigen) blood test and a DRE (digital rectal examination), which involves the doctor examining the prostate by inserting a gloved finger into the rectum.